 The player character is a young man revived from sleep in a cryogenic stasis chamber.
 He is soon tasked with the quest to collect the four elemental swords so that the world can be saved.
 The main character is named by the player.
 If the game is started without giving him one, he will be assigned the name " SNK."

 Crystalis plays a lot like the top down games in the Zelda series, but has more RPG elements.
-As you defeat enemies, you gain experience points and money which can be used to buy new armor, shields, and various items.
-There are also spells which you can cast to heal damage, paralyze enemies, or shield yourself from attacks, which require Magic Points.
+As the player defeats enemies, the hero gains experience points and money which can be used to buy new armor, shields, and various items.
+There are also spells which can be cast to heal damage, paralyze enemies, or shield from attacks, which require Magic Points.
 The level cap is set at 16.
 Gaining levels is required to beat the game, as enemies who are too strong will take no damage at all from attacks until a certain level is reached.

-In combat, there is a meter at the bottom of the screen which represents your current sword's charge level.
-In addition to close range stab attacks, you can charge up the sword by holding down the attack button while standing still.
+In combat, there is a meter at the bottom of the screen which represents the hero's current sword's charge level.
+In addition to close range stab attacks, the player can charge up the sword by holding down the attack button while standing still.
 Letting go of the attack button will release the charge, resulting in a ranged attack.
-You can also move around while still maintaining your current charge level.
+It is possible to move around while still maintaining the current charge level.
 Each sword has three levels of charge available, but special items must be obtained and equipped to use the second and third levels, and the third level charge attacks require MP to use.